 Romans 8:31b says “If God is for you, who can be against you.”

 The Remnant of Judah further emphasise that God’s will might be favourable or unfavourable, but they will obey.
 And why would they do that, the verse itself gives us the answer, so that it may go well with them.
 Assumption that God may direct them contrary to what their heart desires, is good and wise and to that they reiterate that they will obey.
 And knowledge that their obedience matters for God’s hand and favour to be upon them is evident.
-With their words they claim a surety of obedience from their end, but it does not eventuate into action.
+With their words they claim a surety of obedience from their end, but we see that it does not eventuate into action.

 For us: How would we react when our heart is set upon something and God’s will for us is the exact opposite?
 Would our claims of faith and obedience ring hollow in light of our own desires?